jackeichen/pydiskcmd/README.md

 Advanced Usage
 ==============
-You can find some examples about how to use this tool in dir examples.
+You can find some examples about how to use this tool in the dir of pydiskcmd/examples/.
-And some scsi tools in dir tools, which are from python-scsi.
+And some scsi tools in the dir of pydiskcmd/tools/, which are from python-scsi.